SttripeDev/NEA/README.md

 - Retrieval from database server
 - The database server itself and its handling and processing of data
 - Following OOP with clear seperation with classes for each task
 - Communication between files
+- Main Menu & Settings menu for GUI
+- Comments for functions and files

 #
-Updated as of 09/06/2025
+Updated as of 23/06/2025